rust-random/book/src/guide-rngs.md

 e.g. the Mersenne Twister has a large state despite being easy to predict).

-These algorithms are very important to Monte Carlo simulations, and also suitable for several other problems such as randomized algorithms and games (except for betting games, where a CSPRNG should be used for security).
+These algorithms are very important to Monte Carlo simulations, and also suitable for several other problems such as randomized algorithms and games, where predictability is not an issue.
+(Note that it might be problematic for betting games and multiplayer games, where a cryptographic PRNG is usually more appropriate.)

 The Rand project provides the following non-cryptographic PRNGs: